MurphyPone/murphypone.github.io/src/content/fldr.md

 A: \coprod \{0,1\}^k \rarr \{1, ..., n \}
 $$

 We treat $A$ as the sampling algorithm for $p$ and we can represent it as a **Complete Binary Tree**.

 ### Aside: Taxonomy of a Tree

 Though not exhaustive, it's worth spending a brief minute examining the structure of a tree, specifically binary trees.

-Trees are a common recusrive structure used throughout computer science, and those who venture outside have even claimed to see some naturally ocurring trees in the wild!
+Trees are a common recursive structure used throughout computer science, and those who venture outside have even claimed to see some naturally occurring trees in the wild!

 Trees are a special kind of directed acyclic graph where the topmost node is referred to as a **root** with 0 or more children.
 Nodes can have many children, but the most common variety of tree, and the kind used for the samplers being discussed, are **binary** trees, meaning they can have at most 2 children.
 A node that has no children is called a **leaf**, and nodes with children are called **internal**.